How to Start an Influencer Marketing Program

 Incorporating influencer marketing into your digital strategy can seem overwhelming, confusing, and complicated to campaign managers that are new to it.
-That’s because there are many things to consider with influencer marketing management, including how to choose the right influencer based on their audience, reach, and engagement.
+That’s because there are many things to consider with influencer marketing management, including how to choose the right influencer based on their audience, reach, and engagement, as well as the right influencer marketing platforms.
 Another big aspect is communications from start to finish – contacting them, creating contracts, and settling on compensation.
 Once content creators are in place, the campaign planning begins.
 Goals and expectations need to be set for both the influencer and the brand partner, in regards to creative execution, timelines, and reporting.
 When the campaign details have been finalized and the posts have been published, it’s time to track KPIs and compile data reports that will be referenced by the marketing team and brand executives alike – this can be pretty time-consuming when you’re just starting out.

 How to Make It Effective For Your Brand

 How can your brand turn all of these components into a digestible strategy that even top-level executives can understand?
 When deciding whether or not to hire an agency to facilitate your influencer marketing campaigns, brands should consider several factors.

 Consider the size of your company, marketing resources, and goals.
 For lean, internal marketing teams, it’s hard enough to keep essentials running smoothly, and adding in something new to master and manage can be overwhelming.
 Usually, the most effective and efficient solution, at least in the short term, is to contract a digital marketing agency that has the experience needed to tackle all aspects of an influencer marketing campaign.